Interview Query

 How to Solve This Question:

 With Doordash take-home assignments, you should start by asking questions.
-Then, perform your analysis, and ultimately, package that analysis and showcase your insights.
+Then, you should perform your analysis and, ultimately, package that analysis and showcase your insights.

 1. Start by Asking Questions

 You can start with some broad questions like: What can I learn from this dataset, and what potential insights can I generate that would be of value?
-As you develop your questions, also be thinking about specific metrics that you can pull to help answer them.
+As you develop your questions, also think about specific metrics that you can pull to help answer them.

 For example, you might have questions like: